jacobrees/Phaser-3-Game/README.md

 $ git clone git@github.com:jacobrees/Phaser-3-Game.git
 ```

 To launch an instance of this app.
 Inside your terminal, you will need to navigate into the repository you have just cloned.
-You will then need to navigate inside of the dist directory.
 You will do this by using `cd` inside of your terminal.

 Once you are inside of this folder run the command `npm install` to install all dependencies & `npm start` to open the project in Google Chrome on a development server.